drabo/kubespray/README.md

 kube_network_plugin: calico
 ```

-According to the network plugin chosenyou may want to update specific parameters in the corresponding config file.
+According to the network plugin chosen, you may want to update specific parameters in the corresponding config file.
+The default works fine.

 For `calico` you need to modify the file `inventory/mycluster/group_vars/k8s-cluster/k8s-net-calico.yml`